maemreyo/glean-vault/glean/40_Situation/the role of the volunteers is contacting local businesses.md

 ?
 > [!tip] 🗺️ Spatial Logic
 > **👁️ Mental Picture:**
-> Mô tả vị trí: "Entrance → Stop → Look Right 90°"
+> Town Square → Go East → Pass Library → Shops on both sides → Contact businesses
 >
 > **⚠️ Spatial Traps:**
 > - "On the right hand side of the building" ≠ "On your right"